 Royal Hunt Pub History

-1994 Carol became the licensee of The Royal Hunt Pub.
+In 1994 Carol became the licensee of The Royal Hunt Pub.

-2014 Hawthorn Leisure purchased the Royal Hunt Pub as part of a package of properties paying an average price of around £190,000.
+In 2014 Hawthorn Leisure purchased the Royal Hunt Pub as part of a package of properties paying an average price of around £190,000.

-2015 Although the tenant had offered to buy the property, Hawthorn Leisure closed the Pub.
+In 2015 Although the tenant had offered to buy the property, Hawthorn Leisure closed the Pub.

-2016 Hawthorn Leisure lost an appeal for change of use.
+In 2016 Hawthorn Leisure lost an appeal for change of use.
 Local residents expected it to be sold as a Pub or for Hawthorn Leisure to re-open it as a pub.